Lime Dark Chocolate Chunk Cookies

 And then of course that perfect dusting of salt for a bit of the sweet and salty thing.

-And these cookies make the perfect ending to a meal full of chips and salsa … and plenty of tacos or enchiladas.
+These cookies make the perfect ending to a meal full of chips and salsa … and plenty of tacos or enchiladas.

 Or if you want to pull a few out from the freezer after a long day with a big glass of milk, that definitely works too.